MichaelCade/90DaysOfDevOps/Days/day54.md

 We will be using our minikube cluster for these application deployments.
 We will be walking through some of the previously mentioned components or building blocks of Kubernetes.

-All through this section and the Container section we have discussed about images and the benefits of Kubernetes and how we can handle scale quite easily on this platform.
+All through this section and the Container section we have discussed images and the benefits of Kubernetes and how we can handle scale quite easily on this platform.

-In this first step we are simply going to create a stateless application within our minikube cluster.
-We will be using the defacto standard stateless application in our first demonostration `nginx` we will configure a Deployment, which will provide us with our pods and then we will also create a service which will allow us to navigate to the simple web server hosted by the nginx pod.
+In this first step, we are simply going to create a stateless application within our minikube cluster.
+We will be using the defacto standard stateless application in our first demonstration `nginx` we will configure a Deployment, which will provide us with our pods and then we will also create a service which will allow us to navigate to the simple web server hosted by the nginx pod.
 All of this will be contained in a namespace.

 ![](Images/Day54_Kubernetes1.png)

 ### Creating the YAML

-In the first demo we want to define everything we do with YAML, we could have a whole section on YAML but I am going to skim over this and leave some resources at the end that will cover YAML in more detail.
+In the first demo, we want to define everything we do with YAML, we could have a whole section on YAML but I am going to skim over this and leave some resources at the end that will cover YAML in more detail.

-We could create the following as one YAML file or we could break this down for each aspect of our application, i.e this could be separate files for namespace, deployment and service creation but in this file below we separate these by using `---` in one file.
-You can find this file located [here](Kubernetes) (File name:- nginx-stateless-demo.yaml)
+We could create the following as one YAML file or we could break this down for each aspect of our application, i.e this could be separate files for namespace, deployment and service creation but in this file, below we separate these by using `---` in one file.
+You can find this file located [here](Kubernetes) (File name:- nginx-stateless-demo.YAML)

 ```Yaml
 apiVersion: v1